-When importing an existing project, the quality checking and trimming steps can be skipped, since the data imported already been checked/trimmed in the analysis that is imported. hen adding additional input files, he mapping and analysis steps have to be repeated.
-We implemented this behavior based on the assumption that a user who imports an existing project does this most likely because to modify the settings of the mapping and statistical analysis.
+When importing an existing project, the quality checking and trimming steps can now??? be skipped, since the data imported have already been checked/trimmed in the analysis that is imported.
+However, when adding additional input files, the mapping and analysis steps have to be repeated.
+We implemented this behaviour based on the assumption that a user who imports an existing project does this most likely because they want to modify the settings of the mapping and statistical analysis.
 However, when the analysis is to be repeated with identical settings, but with additional input data files, RobiNA does not yet provide the option to run the mapping step just for these new files (to save time).
 We are very grateful for pointing out this shortcoming and will include this feature in the next release of the tool.

-bug casing the samples to disappear upon import of an existing project so that project import now works properly on all operating system available to us for testing.
+We have corrected a bug causing the samples to disappear upon import of an existing project so that project import now works properly on all operating system available to us for testing.

 3-It would be good to have a quick start showing how to use it in 5 steps

-OK geht schnell
+Thank you for this very good suggestion.
+We have created a screenshot-based quick start guide that can be downloaded from the RobiNA website.

 4-Can the program detect isoforms?

 No – in its current state, RobiNA works on the level of genes when using a genome as the reference and on the level of transcripts if a transcriptome is provided.
 If the provided transcriptome contains isoform transcripts, only those reads that map into the unique regions of the isoforms will be considered for differential gene expression analysis.
-Proper handling of transcript isoforms is a non-trivial task, however, we are currently working on including this feature in the next version of the software.
+Proper handling of reads that map ambiguously e.g. to several transcript isoforms is a non-trivial task, however, we are currently working on including this feature in the next version of the software.

+We have clarified this behaviour in the accompanying software manual.

 5-If reads are longer than 36 (72) it is more difficult to bowtie to map them.
 Those this tool fragment the reads in this case? and how longer reads would affect the analysis?

 RobiNA does not fragment reads that are longer than 36 nucleotides although it has been discussed that with increasing read length bowtie’s inability to allow for gapped alignments and more than 3 mismatches in the seed region becomes problematic.
-The upcoming new version of bowtie will allow for gapped alignments and also offers a range of other improvements and options.
-However, we decided against including it in the current release of RobiNA since it is still in beta testing stage.
+The upcoming new version of bowtie (bowtie2) will allow for gapped alignments and also offers a range of other improvements and options.
+However, we decided against including it in the current release of RobiNA since it is still in beta testing stage, despite its superior performance (Langmead and Salzberg, 2012 Nature Methods) .
+Once having left the beta stage we will include bowtie2 after extensive testing as the standard read mapper.

 6-If the tool is installed in linux without root permissions gives an error because it has no permission to install R packages or similar.
 Is there a way to install first all the dependencies, so it would not be necessary for the *jar to do anything else?

-This on the individual configuration of R on the host computer and hence is difficult to tackle by the RobiNA installer.
+This depends on the individual configuration of R on the host computer and hence is difficult to tackle by the RobiNA installer.
 By default, R tries to install new packages for all users, however, the user can choose to install packages in a user-writable directory.
 This would eliminate the problem and allow installation of new packages to proceed without problems.
 We have included a paragraph specifically dealing with setting up and running RobiNA on linux in the manual.